- What Is The Two-Week No Grain Challenge?

 What is mitochondrial exhaustion?

 The mitochondria produce energy within the cells from the fuels glucose and ketones.
 Glucose produces 2 units of energy per molecule and free radicals while ketones produce 20 to 28 times more energy and no free radicals.
-When fed only glucose, the mitochondria become exhausted and become surrounded by the free radical byproducts.
-Normally during fasting the mitochondria replenish themselves through hormesis and clean up the dead and dying mitochondria and the free radicals through autophagy.
-But when sugar intake is constant, insulin prevents the ketones from becoming available (insulin prevents insulin sensitive lipase from converting body fat into a triglyceride that can go to the liver to become a ketone).
+When fed only glucose, the mitochondria become exhausted and become surrounded by free radical byproducts.
+Normally during fasting, the mitochondria replenish themselves through hormesis and clean up the dead and dying mitochondria and the free radicals through autophagy.
+But when sugar intake is constant, insulin prevents the ketones from becoming available (insulin prevents insulin-sensitive lipase from converting body fat into a triglyceride that can go to the liver to become a ketone).
 The cell no longer takes in glucose because doing so requires transport mechanisms and movement of the glucose from the cell wall to the mitochondria and this takes a lot of energy.
 Like a bank low on funds, the cell starts to fail.
-This causes gluconeogenesis from proteins to supply the cell with more glucose which not only is pointless, it also causes chronic protein deficiency, disease and eventually the death of the cell and soon, a breakdown in systems in the horse.
+This causes gluconeogenesis from proteins to supply the cell with more glucose which not only is pointless, but it also causes chronic protein deficiency, disease and eventually the death of the cell and soon, a breakdown in systems in the horse.
 Contents

 How do anti-ulcer medicines affect the gut of the horse?